Electrum18/The-Fluffies/README.md

 ### Issues
-- Animation calculation is too overloaded.
+- Character is drawn for a long time.

 ### Adding to the project
 If you have ideas or want to add hairstyles or something else to the project, let us know and your proposal will be considered.